carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 N E X T F L O W  ~  version 20.10.0
 Launching `process1.nf` [desperate_tuckerman] - revision: e7c218d698
 executor >  local (1)
-[d2/9def38] process > sayHello [100%] 1 of 1 ✔
+[d2/9def38] process > printWorkingDirectory [100%] 1 of 1 ✔
 ~~~
 {: .output}

-A process may contain five definition blocks, respectively:
+A process may contain five definition blocks, these are:

-1. directives: allow the definition of optional settings that affect the execution of the current process e.g. number of cpus to use.
+1. **directives**: allow the definition of optional settings that affect the execution of the current process e.g. the number of cpus a task uses.
-1. inputs: Define the input dependencies which determines the parallel execution of the process.
+1. **inputs**: Define the input dependencies which determines the parallel execution of the process.
-1. outputs: Define the channels used by the process to send out the results produced.
+1. **outputs**: Define the channels used by the process to send out the results produced.
-1. when clause: Allow you to define a condition that must be verified in order to execute the process
+1. **when clause**: Allow you to define a condition that must be verified in order to execute the process
-1. The script block: The script block is a string statement that defines the command that is executed by the process to carry out its task.
+1. **The script block**: The script block is a string statement that defines the command that is executed by the process to carry out its task.

 The syntax is defined as follows: